abdala/docker-multi-stage-multi-environment/commands.md

-List of all commads unsed during the live demo
+List of all commands unsed during the live demo

 # Part 1